The-Balthazar/BrewWikiGen/README.md

     be used for built-by lists and upgrades to/from information, and won't include them in navigation/category pages or include them in engineering build lists.

+  * `Factions`, optionally, is a an array of custom factions formatted as sub-arrays containing the faction category then the faction name.
+For example:
+    ```lua
+    Factions = {
+        {'NOMADS', 'Nomads'},
+        {'ARM', 'Arm'},
+        {'CORE', 'Core'},
+    },
+    ```
+    The order is used for navigation sections and doesn't need to match the faction index in game.
+They are appended to the vanilla factions followed by 'Other', which is used for anything else and anything with multiple faction categories.

   * `Lua`, optional, defines the location that *contains* the lua folder to try to load `lua/ui/help/unitdescription.lua` and `lua/ui/help/tooltips.lua` from.
     They are expected to be valid Lua, and are sandboxed with no access to functions.